mnot/I-D/rfc7320bis/draft.md

 ## Notational Conventions

-The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in
+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}} when, and only when, they appear in all capitals, as shown here.
-{{RFC2119}}.

 # Best Current Practices for Standardizing Structured URIs

-This section updates {{RFC3986}} by setting limitations on how other specifications may define structure and semantics within URIs.
+This section updates {{RFC3986}} by advising other specifications how they should define structure and semantics within URIs.
 Best practices differ depending on the URI component, as described below.

 ## URI Schemes

-Applications and extensions MAY require use of specific URI scheme(s); for example, it is perfectly acceptable to require that an application support 'http' and 'https' URIs.
-However, applications SHOULD NOT preclude the use of other URI schemes in the future, unless they are clearly only usable with the nominated schemes.
+Applications and extensions can require use of specific URI scheme(s); for example, it is perfectly acceptable to require that an application support 'http' and 'https' URIs.
+However, applications ought not preclude the use of other URI schemes in the future, unless they are clearly only usable with the nominated schemes.

-A specification that defines substructure within a specific URI scheme MUST do so in the defining document for that URI scheme.
-A specification that defines substructure for URI schemes overall MUST do so by modifying {{BCP115}} (an exceptional circumstance).
+A specification that defines substructure for URI schemes overall (e.g., a prefix or suffix for URI scheme names) MUST do so by modifying {{BCP115}} (an exceptional circumstance).

 ## URI Authorities

-Scheme definitions define the presence, format and semantics of an authority component in URIs; all other specifications MUST NOT constrain, or define the structure or the semantics for URI authorities, unless they update the scheme registration itself.
+Scheme definitions define the presence, format and semantics of an authority component in URIs; all other specifications MUST NOT constrain, or define the structure or the semantics for URI authorities, unless they update the scheme registration itself, or the structures it relies upon (e.g., DNS name syntax, defined in Section 3.5 of {{?RFC1034}}).

-For example, an extension or application ought not say that the "foo" prefix in "foo_app.example.com" is meaningful or triggers special handling in URIs.
+For example, an extension or application cannot say that the "foo" prefix in "http://foo_app.example.com" is meaningful or triggers special handling in URIs, unless they update either the HTTP URI scheme, or the DNS hostname syntax.

-However, applications MAY nominate or constrain the port they use, when applicable.
+Applications can nominate or constrain the port they use, when applicable.
 For example, BarApp could run over port nnnn (provided that it is properly registered).

 ## URI Paths

-Scheme definitions define the presence, format, and semantics of a path component in URIs; all other specifications MUST NOT constrain, or define the structure or the semantics for any path component.
+Scheme definitions define the presence, format, and semantics of a path component in URIs.
+To avoid collisions, rigidity, and erroneous client assumptions, specifications MUST NOT define a fixed prefix for their URIs; for example, "/myapp".

-The only exception to this requirement is registered "well-known" URIs, as specified by {{RFC5785}}.
+The only exception to this requirement is registered "well-known" URIs, as specified by
+{{?RFC8615}}.
 See that document for a description of the applicability of that mechanism.

-For example, an application ought not specify a fixed URI path "/myapp", since this usurps the host's control of that space.

-Specifying a fixed path relative to another (e.g., {whatever}/myapp) is also bad practice (even if "whatever" is discovered as suggested in {{alternatives}}); while doing so might prevent collisions, it does not avoid the potential for operational difficulties (for example, an implementation that prefers to use query processing instead, because of implementation constraints).
+Note that this does not apply to applications defining a structure of URIs paths "under" a resource under control of the server.
+For example, an application might define "app_root" as a deployment-defined URI.
+Application-defined resources might then be assumed to be present at "{app_root}/foo" and "{app_root}/bar".
+Because the prefix is under control of the party deploying the application, collisions and rigidity are avoided, and the risk of erroneous client assumptions is reduced.

+Extensions MUST NOT define a structure within individual URI components (e.g., a prefix or suffix), again to avoid collisions and erroneous client assumptions.

 ## URI Queries

-The presence, format and semantics of the query component of URIs is dependent upon many factors, and MAY be constrained by a scheme definition.
+The presence, format and semantics of the query component of URIs is dependent upon many factors, and can be constrained by a scheme definition.
 Often, they are determined by the implementation of a resource itself.

-Applications MUST NOT directly specify the syntax of queries, as this can cause operational difficulties for deployments that do not support a particular form of a query.
+Applications can specify the syntax of queries for the resources under their control.
+However, doing so can cause operational difficulties for deployments that do not support a particular form of a query.
 For example, a site may wish to support an application using "static" files that do not support query parameters.

-Extensions MUST NOT constrain the format or semantics of queries.
+Extensions MUST NOT constrain the format or semantics of queries, to avoid collisions and erroneous client assumptions.
 For example, an extension that indicates that all query parameters with the name "sig" indicate a cryptographic signature would collide with potentially preexisting query parameters on sites and lead clients to assume that any matching query parameter is a signature.

-HTML {{W3C.REC-html401-19991224}} constrains the syntax of query strings used in form submission.
+HTML {{?W3C.REC-html401-19991224}} constrains the syntax of query strings used in form submission.
-New form languages SHOULD NOT emulate it, but instead allow creation of a broader variety of URIs (e.g., by allowing the form to create new path components, and so forth).
+New form languages are encouraged to allow creation of a broader variety of URIs (e.g., by allowing the form to create new path components, and so forth).

-Note that "well-known" URIs (see {{RFC5785}}) MAY constrain their own query syntax, since these name spaces are effectively delegated to the registering party.

 ## URI Fragment Identifiers

-Media type definitions (as per {{RFC6838}}) SHOULD specify the fragment identifier syntax(es) to be used with them; other specifications MUST NOT define structure within the fragment identifier, unless they are explicitly defining one for reuse by media type definitions.
+Section 3.5 of {{RFC3986}} specifies fragment identiers' syntax and semantics as being dependent upon the media type of a potentially retrieved resource.
+As a result, other specifications MUST NOT define structure within the fragment identifier, unless they are explicitly defining one for reuse by media types in their definitions (for example, as JSON Pointer {{?RFC6901}} does).

-For example, an application that defines common fragment identifiers across media types not controlled by it would engender interoperability problems with handlers for those media types (because the new, non-standard syntax is not expected).
+An application that defines common fragment identifiers across media types not controlled by it would engender interoperability problems with handlers for those media types (because the new, non-standard syntax is not expected).